Last updated January 19, 2021

 Any personal data will only be transferred to third parties if

-- you have given us consent to transmit data to third parties,
+- you have given us consent to transmit data to third parties, or

 - this is necessary in accordance with Art.
-6(1)(b) GDPR for the processing of customer relationships with you,
+6(1)(b) GDPR for the processing of customer relationships with you, or

-- for purposes where we are obligated or entitled to give information, notification or to forward data,
+- for purposes where we are obligated or entitled to give information, notification or to forward data, or

 - to the extent that external service providers commissioned by us process data as order processors or parties that assume certain functions (e.g., external data centers, support and maintenance of IT applications, archiving, document processing, call center services, compliance services, data validation and data protection. plausibility check, data destruction, purchasing/procurement, customer administration, letter shops, marketing, media technology, research, risk controlling, billing, telephony, website management, auditing services, banks, printing shops, companies for data disposal, courier services, logistics, and press relations work).